Peugeot Boxer Review 2019, 2020, 2018

-2019 Peugeot Boxer review of rental I had for a day, these are my thoughts
+2019 Peugeot Boxer review.
+I had this Boxer as a rental, these are my thoughts.

 Peugeot Boxer Review – Interior

 The first thing that struck was the angle of the pedal.
 They are set at unusual angles which at first was a total turn off.
 However after a few hours behind the wheel you find yourself adapting to them with zero problem.

 Another pedal issue, and this time the clutch pedal.
 Extremely long throw.
 Again I got used to it after a few hours but it would still be nice if it wasn’t so long.
 The bite point was also a bit hit and miss, possible due to the angle of the pedal but again, I got used to it.

 In 2021, this is completely unforgivable.
 Only one cup holder and it was on the passenger side of the van.
 How this got signed off when there is so much space in the cabin I do not know.
 Plus the cup holder was not very good (too shallow) was the cherry on the cake….

 Loads of it.
 One complaint was the door bins.
 Too far down to be useful, no way you can use them when sitting in the seat.
 This is not a isolated flaw to this van.
 Why manufacturers don’t raise them higher I do not know.

 Again, something I can’t believe got signed off.
 It is mounted far too low.
 You really have to reach down to disengage it and my arms are not short.
 Plus it was mounted by the door.
 Quirky.
 It should have definitely have been mounted higher to make using it easier.

 No matter how well you think you slammed the rear doors, I would still get occasional warnings that the rear sliding door was open.
 Having to go around the van to check it is not ideal.
 The fact that when you get to the door and it looks closed does not help.
 No way to know if you have closed it without going back into the cab to see if you still have the warning.
 Major pain.